Get the latest from TODAY

 - Wash the bathing suit with hot water and detergent to kill the organisms

 - Use topical itch relief cream

-It’s more likely that people will encounter jellyfish, translucent sea creatures with long tentacles found in oceans around the world.
-Janssen urges people to avoid them; they float instead of swim so just moving away helps.
+Almost everyone who's ever swam in an ocean knows that uncomfortable sting caused by jellyfish, translucent sea creatures with long tentacles found in oceans around the world.
+The good thing is that you can see jellyfish, as they float instead of swim, so just moving away helps.

 If stung, you should:

 - Rub saltwater over the affected area to remove microscopic stinging cells (freshwater agitates stinging cells)